ayatokura/ai-openscale/wos-behavior-drift.md

 {{site.data.keyword.aios_short}} analyzes all transactions to find the ones that contribute to accuracy drift.
 It then groups the transactions based on the similarity of each feature's contribution to the drift in accuracy.

+{{site.data.keyword.aios_short}} creates the drift detection model by looking at the data that was used to train and test the model.
+For example, if the model has an accuracy of 90% on the test data, it means that it provides incorrect predictions on 10% of the test data.  {{site.data.keyword.aios_short}} builds a binary classification model that accepts a data point and predicts whether that data point is similar to the data that the model either incorrectly (10%) or accurately (90%) predicted.

+After {{site.data.keyword.aios_short}} creates the drift detection model, at run time it scores this model by using all the data that the client model receives.
+For example, if the client model received 1000 records in the past 3 hours, {{site.data.keyword.aios_short}} runs the drift detection model on those same 1000 data points.
+It calculates how many of the records are similar to the 10% of records on which the model made an error when training.
+If 200 of these records are similar to the 10%, then it implies that the model accuracy is likely to be 80%.
+Because the model accuracy at training time was 90%, it means that there is an accuracy drift of 10% in the model.

 ### Do the math
 {: #behavior-drift-math}